 That being said, there are some people who don't give too much attention to the mic of their headsets.
 They usually rely on a separate mic.

 Some people don't like headsets with a mic boom because they find it as a distraction.
 If you happen to be one of those, then buy something like a clip-on mic.
 These mics are really small and can be attached to your shirt.

-That's why you too, should always go for a tough gaming headset.
-Generally, headset with some metal in their build, are found to be tougher than the ones with plastic construction.
+That's why you should always go for a tough gaming headset.
+Generally, headsets with some metal in their frame are found to be tougher than the ones with plastic construction.

-So, if you have shortlisted a gaming headset, read its reviews (from online stores such as Amazon, and reviewers like us) and find out any flaw that gaming headset may have.
+So, if you have shortlisted a gaming headset, read its reviews (from online stores such as Amazon, and reviewers like us) and find out any build-flaw that gaming headset may have.

 7. Sound Quality

 The headset you're going to buy should have a good sound quality.
-Most of the headset are a bit inclined towards heavy bass (some people think that high bass is good in FPS games), but it shouldn't overshadow other frequencies.
+Most of the headsets are a bit inclined towards heavy bass (some people think that high bass is good in FPS games), but it shouldn't eclipse other frequencies.

 One thing you can do, to make sure your headset sounds good, is checking its specs sheet.
 In most cases, bigger sound drivers means better sound.
 It's because bigger drivers can handle low and high end frequencies better.